mark-watson/Racket-AI-book/manuscript/tutorial.md

 In a later chapter **Natural Language Processing (NLP)** we define a fairly complicated local package.
 This package has one unusual requirement that you may or may not need in your own projects: My NLP library requires static linguistic data files that are stored in the directory **Racket-AI-book-code/nlp/data**.
 If I am in the directory **Racket-AI-book-code/nlp** working on the Racket code, it is simple enough to just open the files in **./data/...**.

 The default for installing your own Racket packages is to link to the original source directory on your laptop's file system.
 Let's walk through this.
-To start with, I will make sure my library code is compiled and then install the code in the current directory:
+First, I will make sure my library code is compiled and then install the code in the current directory:

 ```bash
 cd Racket-AI-book-code/nlp/